-Now that you’ve got the basics, it’s time to turn your signature into a full-blown marketing tool.
+Now that you’ve got the basics, you’re probably wondering how to make a great email signature and turn it into a full-blown marketing tool.
 You don’t need to use all six strategies below, but try incorporating one or two into your next campaign.

 If your company has developed any free tools, make sure your subscribers know.

 Studies have shown that videos now account for a mind-blowing 50% of all mobile traffic.
-If you have video content related to your product or industry, tap into that market.
+If you have video content related to your product or industry, dive right into that market.
 Make your video materials absolutely beautiful using good video editing software.

 Turn your signature into a social billboard, but don’t go overboard.
 Link to the three social profiles you’re most active on and exclude the others.

-Use icons to link to your social media accounts instead of text to add colour and form to an otherwise text-based email.
+Use icons to link to your social media accounts instead of text to add color and form to an otherwise text-based email.

-Speaking of colour and form, graphics are a great way to conclude a text-heavy email.
+Speaking of color and form, graphics are a great way to conclude a text-heavy email.

 You’ve got a few different options here.
-You could include your company logo, a call-to-action, or even just a colourful border.
+You could include your company logo, a call-to-action, or even just a colorful border.

 Just remember to embed graphics, not paste them.
 When you paste a graphic, it becomes an attachment your subscribers have to download to view.